 As the GC profile of UMAG_11064 suggests that the upstream region also has a mitochondrial origin (Figure 1B), we performed a codon alignment of the 5' region with the full intron sequences of S. reilianum, T. indica and T. walkeri as well as the sequence of I-AbIII-P from A. bisporus in order to search for putative traces of the activity domain of the HE (Figure 3).
 We found that the intergenic region between UMAG_11065 and UMAG_11064 is similar to the activity domain of other GIY-YIG HE, and contains remnants of the former active site of the type GVY-YIG (Figure 3).
 Compared to I-AbiIII-P and homologous sequences in Tilletia, however, a frameshift mutation has occurred in the active site (a 7 bp deletion).
 The predicted gene model for UMAG_11064 starts at a conserved methionine position, 14 amino-acids downstream of the former active site (Figure 3) and contains the helix-turn-helix DNA-binding domain of the original HE.

 A branch model of codon sequence evolution was fitted to the codon sequence alignment of UMAG_11064 and its identified homologs, with the exception of the putative pseudogenes from S. scitamineum and U. bromivora.
 The proteins appear to be evolving under purifying selection (dN/dS < 1) on most branches of the tree, with the exception of the branches leading to the two Tilletia sequences, as well as the branch leading to UMAG_11064 (Figure 2).
 We note, however, that the codeml program suffers from convergence issues on these particular branches, as witnessed by the variance in final estimates after 10 independent runs (Figure 2).
 Such convergence failures likely result from the branch model being an over-parametrized model, here fitted on relatively short sequences.
-To further assess the possibility that the UMAG_11064 gene is evolving under positive selection, we fitted a branch-site model allowing specifically for sites in the UMAG_11064 gene to evolve under positive selection (foreground branch), which we contrasted with a null model where all sites evolve under purifying selection or neutral evolution.
+To further assess whether the high dN/dS ratio measured in the UMAG_11064 gene could be explained both by relaxed purifying selection or positive selection, we fitted a branch-site model allowing specifically for sites in the UMAG_11064 gene to evolve under positive selection (foreground branch), which we contrasted with a null model where all sites evolve under purifying selection or neutral evolution.
 The likelihood ratio test was not significant (p-value equal to 0.1585), even after removing the Tilletia sequences (p-values equal to 0.2183), and does not reject the hypothesis that the UMAG_11064 gene is evolving under a nearly neutral scenario.
 The higher dN/dS in the branch leading to UMAG_11064 might, therefore, be the result of relaxed purifying selection.

 Altogether, these results suggest that UMAG_11064 is a former HE that inserted into the nuclear genome from the mitochondrion, was then inactivated by a deletion in its active site and acquired a new start codon, allowing it to code for a protein sequence with the former nucleotide binding domain of the HE.

 The UMAG_11064 gene is similar to an intronic mitochondrial sequence of S. reilianum